fraulueneburg/sparsam-fe/README.md

 ![Screenshot of the sparsam budgeting app](https://repository-images.githubusercontent.com/693795209/d7feabc3-39cf-4943-8156-e2ec47eb605d)

-# [IN REVISION] 👷🐽<br />sparsam - An awesome budgeting app
+# sparsam - An awesome budgeting app

 > [!IMPORTANT]
-> Please note that this project is currently in revision.
-The demo still works, of course.
+>
+> > While this app is no longer in revision, there are still a few minor improvements being implemented here and there.
 You can follow my progress here or on [Linkedin](https://linkedin.com/in/fraulueneburg)

 ### 👉&nbsp;&nbsp;See the demo at&nbsp;&nbsp;[sparsam-app.netlify.app](https://sparsam-app.netlify.app/)